-- 5. What should I do if I get a message that says, "Disc Not Present", "No Discs Were Found", "Not Ready Error, Reading Drive --", or "Bad Unit Error, Reading Drive --"? - A) Be sure the disc drive is turned on. - B) Check your cables to make sure they are secure. - C) Be sure that you have a disc in the correct disc drive. - D) Be sure that the disc has been initialized. - E) If all this fails, you may have a bad disc.
-Try another disc. - 6.
-What if I get an error message saying, "Disc or Data Error, Reading Drive ?"
+- What should I do if I get a message that says, "Disc Nor Present", "No Discs Were Found", "Not Ready Error, Reading Drive --", or "Bad Unit Error, Reading Drive --"." - A) Be sure the disc drive is turned on and your battery is charged. - B) Check your cables to make sure they are secure. - C) Be sure that you have a disc in the correct disc drive. - D) Be sure that the disc has been initialized. - E) If all this fails, you may have a bad disc.
+Try another disc. - What if I get an error message saying, "Disc or Data Error, Reading Drive ?"

 Your disc is probably worn or damaged.
 Try using other discs to see if you get the same message.
 If you receive the message on only one disc, copy the disc immediately and discard it.
-(Please note that if the disc is worn or damaged, the copy may not work.)
-If you receive the same message on several discs, contact your dealer or HP Sales Office.
+(Please note that if the disc is worn or damaged, the copy may not work:) If you receive the same message on several discs, contact your dealer or HP Sales Office.

-- 7. What should I do if I get a message that says, "Disc drive is empty, off, or undefined"? - A) Be sure the disc drive is turned on. - B) Be sure that you have a Disc in your disc drive. - C) If all this fails, you may have a bad disc.
-Try another disc.
+- What should I do if I get a message that vays, "Disc drive is empty, off, or undefined"? - A) Be sure the disc drive is turned on and your battery is charged. - B) Be sure that you have a disc in your disc drive. - C) If all this fails, you may have a bad disc.
+Try another disc. - 8 What if the battery doesn't last long enough for me to do what I want to do? - A) Always start with a fully charged battery in your HP 9114B.
+Fully charging the battery requires connecting the recharger for approximately 16 hours (80% charge in 5 hours).